equalitie/ouisync/doc/paper.md

 A branch is a subset of the index associated with a particular *writer replica* which is identified by an unique identifier called the **Writer ID**.
 A branch contains all the content created by that replica.
-It exist as a means to differentiate the branches.
+It exists as a means to differentiate the branches.

 A snapshot is a subset of a branch and represents a single edit of a repository (e.g., creating a file, writing to a file, moving/renaming a file, etc...).
 Snapshot is represented as a [Merkle